-As we are interested in creating stylised animations, all simulated styles will be based on drawing using a free-form sketching tool [22] which is similar to what is available in any professional-standard vector drawing program.
+As we are interested in creating stylised animations, all simulated styles will be based on drawing using a free-form sketching tool [27] which is similar to what is available in any professional-standard vector drawing program.

 In our system the creation of a stroke is done interactively by sampling a stylus along the trail of the stroke.
 Our freeform curve model is that of a Bézier chain.
 However, instead of approximating the Bézier chain by polylines, purpose-made drawing primitives are employed including paint and air brushes, crayon textures, cross hatched strokes, and pigment particles.
-All these drawing primitives fully utilise graphics hardware including multi texturing and antialiased rendering.
+All these drawing primitives fully utilise graphics hardware including multi texturing and anti-aliased rendering.
 This way the artist gets visual feedback immediately.
 The following subsections give an overview of the realised highly rendered styles.

-Airbrush.
-Figure 3 depicts the pipeline of the airbrush tool [23].
+3.2.1 Airbrush.
+Figure 3 depicts the pipeline of the airbrush tool [9].
 The tool creates three objects: (i) a colour layer with (ii) a mask, and (iii) a temporary bitmap layer.
 Depending on the user input from the canvas, the tool renders the brush into the mask.
 Circular brushes have the following parameters: radius, opacity, and softness.
 The mask is a greyscale image used to mask painting.
 Using this mask, the colour layer is rendered into the working layer.
 Rendering the colour just copies the colour into the destination layer.
 Brushes can overlap each other and will create more opaque areas.
 An airbrush not only releases paint on movement, but at regular intervals while the stylus is down.
+To render a stroke on the image, a spline is made out of the points gathered from user input.
+On this spline at fixed distances (depending on the brush settings: default 25% of the diameter), a brush is drawn.
+The spline however doesn't cross pixels necessarily through the middle.
+If we would just round to pixels and render the brush, we would get artifacts.
+To avoid this, brushes are rendered with sub-pixel accuracy.
+Therefore, not one but 16 brush-masks are created by selecting the correct one depending on which sector of the pixel the spline crosses.
+This way, accuracy to 1/4 of a pixel is achieved.

-Fig. 3.
-Pipeline of the airbrush tool.
+Figure 3 Pipeline of the airbrush tool.